aliahsan365/gtest-template/README.md

 # gtest-template
 Template project for unit testing using GTest, a C++ unit test framework.
-Libs compiled using ubuntu and linked statically.
+Libs compiled with static library linkage.